 Charity Investment Account

-The Board will approve the Charity’s investment policy and will review the investment account annually.
+The Board will approve the Charity’s Investment Policy and will review the investment account annually.

 Any change to the Charity’s bank or any other holder of its funds shall only take place if first approved by the Board

-The bank mandate (list of people who can sign cheques on the Charity’s behalf) will always be approved and minuted by the Board as will any changes to it.
+The bank mandate (list of people who can approve payments on the Charity’s behalf) will always be approved and minuted by the Board as will any changes to it.

 The bank mandate will be such that dual signatories will be required for all payments.
+For online banking this means one person creates the payment and a different signatory will approve.

-The Charity will require the bank to provide statements every month and these will be reconciled with the cash book at least every three months.
+The Charity will require the bank to provide statements every month and these will be reconciled with the cash book at least every month.

 The Charity will not use any other bank or financial institution without the agreement of the Board.
 Furthermore no loans, overdrafts or other borrowing facilities or agreements will be entered into without the written authority of the Board.